Locations:

 What is atrial flutter?

-Atrial flutter is a type of supraventricular arrhythmia.
+Atrial flutter is a common type of supraventricular arrhythmia.
 This means it’s an abnormal heart rhythm that starts in the upper chambers of your heart.
 With atrial flutter, your heart beats in a fast but consistent pattern.
+Faulty electrical signals cause this to happen.

 • Typical (most common type): Abnormal electrical signals go in a counterclockwise circle in your right atrium.